-In Fall 2020, Arcadia faculty achieved great success using the “All-Modes Ready” approach to online pedagogies.
-Students showed their confidence in “All-Modes Ready” and fully engaged throughout the semester in courses, labs, community discussions, and global exploration.
+In Fall 2020 and Spring 2021, Arcadia faculty achieved great success using the “All-Modes Ready” approach to online pedagogies.
+Students showed their confidence in “All-Modes Ready” and fully engaged throughout each semester in courses, labs, community discussions, and global exploration.

-For Spring 2021, we will continue to deliver our distinctly Arcadia education, be that in person, blended (in person and online), or fully online.
+For Fall 2021, we will continue to deliver our distinctly Arcadia education, be that in person, blended (in person and online), or fully online.

-This Fall, we are preparing for the upcoming semester using the All Modes Ready redesign process.
-Our goal is to provide maximum flexibility for students and faculty while maintaining the highest standards of educational quality and student engagement.
+This Fall, we are preparing for the upcoming semester by again utilizing the All Modes Ready design process.
+Our goal is to provide flexibility for students and faculty that must remain remote, while maintaining the highest standards of educational quality and student engagement.
 We are confident that as you focus on the learning outcomes of your courses, you can design and deliver an outstanding learning experience for your students.

 The All Modes Quality Rubric is based on a set of student-centric guiding principles that helped inform the All Modes course redesign efforts.
 The rubric will recognize the integrated standards found in the course template, which is applied to current Canvas courses (and Sandboxes), for example, 'This fulfills requirements 1.4,1.6 and 7.2'.
 The All Modes Quality Rubric does not evaluate the course subject matter.